-The Ngbaka simulation is described in Section 3.1.1 of the paper.
+The Ngbaka simulation is described in the paper.

 The corpus is from Henrix's (2015) Ngbaka-French dictionary and comprises 5,571 distinct lexical items.
 The dictionary was hand-entered into a text file; tones are not transcribed, but lexical items differing in tone alone are not collapsed into a single entry.
 Further description of the language can be found at the beginning of Maes's (1959) dictionary.